 Enforcing an adjudicator’s order

-The Magistrates Court can enforce the adjudicator's order.
+The Magistrates Court can enforce the adjudicator's orders.

 Appealing against an order

-You must start the appeal within 6 weeks from the date of the adjudicator’s order (unless a later start is allowed by the court).
+You must start the appeal within 6 weeks of the date of the adjudicator’s order (unless a later start is allowed by the court).

 You can ask for a specialist adjudicator to be appointed to decide a dispute.
 This can be useful if your dispute is complex or requires expert knowledge.